 But to build a powerful physique, you must focus on developing your leg muscles.
 The quads, hamstrings, and glutes are some of the largest muscles in the body, so correctly training them can lead to significant gains in strength and size.

 But unfortunately, many people make mistakes when trying to build their legs that prevent them from achieving their full potential.

-In this article, we’ll discuss the importance of leg training and how to create a workout plan that will help you build the legs you’ve always wanted.
+In this article, we’ll discuss the importance of leg training and how to create a workout plan to help you build the legs you’ve always wanted.
 We’ll also talk about the importance of a protein-based diet and proper form when performing exercises.

+In addition, research studies show that the body can increase protein synthesis after working out.
 So there you have it!
-By following these simple guidelines, you can create a leg workout that will help you build the muscular legs you’ve always wanted.
+Following these simple guidelines, you can create a leg workout to help you build the muscular legs you’ve always wanted.

 But remember, simply going through the motions won’t get you the results you’re looking for.
-Instead, you need to focus on quality reps with an excellent form to see better results.
+Instead, you must focus on quality reps with an excellent form to see better results.